0x76agabond/diamond-guard/README.md

   `checkTransaction`, `checkAfterExecution`, `checkModuleTransaction`, and `checkAfterModuleExecution`.
   Missing any of these may cause the **Safe** to become **unstable** or **bricked** depending on which hook is absent.

-- This project relies on shared **helper modules** from other repositories.
+- This project relies on shared **helper modules** from other repositories for testing.

 - **`tContract`**
   Source: [**diamond-testing-framework**](https://github.com/0x76agabond/diamond-testing-framework)